Taxpayer Advocacy Panel

 and customer satisfaction.
 We not only listen to taxpayers;

-but we also try to do something about it.
+we try to do something about it.
+The Taxpayer Advocacy Panel

 TAP has six committees working on suggestions submitted by